 Splash Pad – The Beach JBR

-Situated in between The Walk and The Beach this is the perfect outdoor playground for the younger set.
-It has both wet and dry playground sections and temperature controlled for year-round enjoyment.
+Situated in between The Walk and The Beach, this is the perfect outdoor playground for the younger set.
+It has both wet and dry playground sections and is temperature controlled for year-round enjoyment.

 Priced at 65AED per hour or 99AED for a full 24-hours (perfect if you’re staying at a nearby JBR or Marina hotel and want to pop in and out).